NeuroGym with Keras

 xin = Input(batch_shape=(None, None, obs_size), dtype='float32')

-seq = LSTM(num_h, return_sequences=True, time_major=True)(xin)
+seq = LSTM(num_h, return_sequences=True)(xin)

 mlp = TimeDistributed(Dense(act_size, activation='softmax'))(seq)